 Lyons is a decidedly white-collar town, with fully 85.52% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lyons is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Lyons who work in sales jobs (14.48%), management occupations (14.09%), and computer science and math (11.97%).

 Also of interest is that Lyons has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Lyons telecommute to their jobs.
-Overall, about 19.71% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.71% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Lyons is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Lyons’s overall crime rate is lower than average for the country.

 One downside of living in Lyons, however, is that residents on average have to contend with a long commute, spending on average 30.22 minutes every day commuting to work.

 Do you like to read, write and learn?
 If you move to Lyons, you'll likely find that many of your neighbors like to as well.
 Lyons is one of the more educated communities in America, with a full 57.23% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.